CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 #### Quality Requirements (<1 page)
 Provide a concise, prioritized list of the overall quality requirements you considered in arguing for the integration of the feature into the system and a short justification for each.
 Your team should decide on **at least three** requirements to focus on.

-Rank them in decreasing order of importance.
-This allows readers to quickly understand what requirements you were designing for.
+Rank your requirements in decreasing order of importance.
+This allows readers to quickly understand what you were designing for.

 #### Potential Solutions (~1 page each)
 Your team should consider **at least two** different potential solutions for integrating the new feature.
 For each, provide a brief description of the solution's architectural design, at least one corresponding diagram, and a discussion of the design's tradeoffs.